alechenninger/blog/posts/fakes.md

 discoverable place to capture and reuse a procedure or concept that comes up while testing:
 *that's* convenience.

-I find myself adding and using methods like these constantly while testing, further immersing my mind in the problem domain, and it is incredibly productive.
+I find myself using methods like these constantly while testing, further immersing my mind in the problem domain, and it is incredibly productive.

 [ubiquitous-language]: https://martinfowler.com/bliki/UbiquitousLanguage.html

 ## Fakes over stubs

 What we're discussing here so far is actually closer to a [{fake}][mocks-vs-stubs] than a {stub}.
-A fake is a complete reimplementation of some interface suitable for testing.
+You've used a fake any time you've tested with an in-memory database.
+A fake is a complete implementation of some interface suitable for testing.
 As we've begun to elucidate, fakes are often very useful, and deserve a priority slot in our testing toolkit; slots too often monopolized by mocks.

-Another way I like to think about a fake is a _demonstration_ of how some type is supposed to work.
-This serves as a reference implementation, a testbed for experimentation, as well as documentation for ourselves, our teammates, and our successors.
-Not only that, but as a class of its own, it can also get its own tests.
-In fact, if you're clever, you can even test your fake against the same tests as your production implementation–and you should. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.**
+As your class becomes more complete, it'll start to look more like a fake.
+What sets a fake apart really is that it usually has its own tests. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.** In this way, a fake also becomes a demonstration of how some type is supposed to work.
+It's a reference implementation, a testbed for experimentation, as well as documentation for ourselves, our teammates, and our successors.

+If you're clever, you can even reuse the same tests as your production implementation–and you should.
+It saves you time and gives you confidence.

 ```java
 // Example pattern to test a fake and production implementation against same tests